Aliases for FBXO32 Gene

 GeneCards Summary for FBXO32 Gene

 FBXO32 (F-Box Protein 32) is a Protein Coding gene.
-Diseases associated with FBXO32 include myopathy of critical illness.
-Among its related pathways are FoxO signaling pathway and Monoamine Transport.
+Diseases associated with FBXO32 include muscle tissue disease.
+Among its related pathways are Monoamine Transport and FoxO signaling pathway.
 An important paralog of this gene is FBXO25.

 UniProtKB/Swiss-Prot for FBXO32 Gene

 Substrate recognition component of a SCF (SKP1-CUL1-F-box protein) E3 ubiquitin-protein ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins.
 Probably recognizes and binds to phosphorylated target proteins during skeletal muscle atrophy.
 Recognizes TERF1.